rasoulbsd/vmess-monitoring/DOCKER.md

 # Docker Setup for VMess Monitoring

-Simple Docker configuration for running the VMess monitoring server.
+Simple Docker configuration for running the VMess monitoring server in production.

 ## Quick Start